Gifts bought from the store are nice.

 But gifts created with your time, imagination, and energy are the ones that I love most :)

 One thing that I've always loved receiving are handwritten letters.
 It's so rare to receive hand written letters these days.
-I've heard that some schools aren't even teaching kids how to write in cursive anymore (What!?).

 The other day, my oldest daughter turned 3 years old.
 She's getting taller and smarter with each passing week!

 My husband started a tradition where he writes a letter to our children on their birthdays recapping the previous year.
 I'm so glad that he gave her this gift!
 Although our daughter doesn't really get it now, one day, when she's older, she'll love that her daddy had written these birthday letters for her :)

 With my husband's permission, I want to share his letter to our daughter with you.
 Enjoy!

 Happy birthday to you, happy birthday to you, happy birthday dear… Elsa, happy birthday to you!